ENROL – EXPERIENCE – ENJOY

 BEATI MORTUI – 55 bars of beautifully constructed music sung “Andante Sostenuto”, a cappella, written in the romantic era for male voices by Felix Mendelssohn (Opus 115 – No.1).
 Lyrics are in Latin: Beati mortui in Domino morientes deinceps.
 Dicit enim spiritus, ut requiescant a laboribus suis et opera illorum sequentuur ipsos.
 Translated as: Blessed are the dead which die in the Lord from henceforth: “Yea, saith the Spirit, that they may rest from their labours; and their works do follow them”.
 The piece was written as a pair of pieces with Periti Autem (See below).

 BELLA CIAO – “Goodbye Beautiful”.
 Fast becoming a favourite of the choir as we pull together this fun piece sung in Italian, cleverly suggested to the choir by new bass Carl Nixon.
 The piece, which is in a bouncy 2/4 time and in the key of F Minor was dedicated to the Italian Resistance who fought against the German occupation in WWII, it was however based upon a folk song originally sung by female workers in the paddy fields in protest of their poor working conditions.
 The song has stood the test of time and could be heard sung between people over their balconies in Italy as a statement of solidarity during the recent Covid 19 lockdown period.
-Expect to see some Tarantella dancing to this one!
+Expect to see a solo clarinetist perform on occasion.

 BOHEMIAN RHAPSODY – Carlton MVC were the first male choir to sing this arrangement of Freddie Mercury’s brilliant operatic hit song from Queen’s 1975 album ‘A Night at the Opera”.
 The choir enjoy performing this and bring alive the theatrics of this piece with its immense dynamics and surprising introduction.
 A wonderful song that fits brilliantly into any set list.